REK – Robot Kombat: Humanoid Robot Fights

 Our role

-We have supported REK as an engineering partner from day one, working remotely from the UK while the robots operated in the US.
-The focus has been bridging real-time / game-engine approaches with live production reliability and robotics constraints, including networking, UX, telemetry, and tool-building.
+We’ve supported REK as an engineering partner from day one, collaborating with the core REK team to bring game-engine workflows into a live robotics show environment, all while working remotely from the UK.
+The focus has been live production reliability under robotics constraints, including networking, UX, telemetry, and tool-building.

 Hardware iteration and show-prep: robots, rigs, and the practical realities of building something that can run reliably in front of a crowd.